kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## The Kora Skill Formalizes Framework-Specific Context
+## The Kora Skill Formalizes Framework-Specific Context { #kora-skill-formalizes-framework }

 General-purpose AI knowledge is useful, but it has an obvious weakness: it mixes versions, public examples, old APIs, and assumptions learned from unrelated ecosystems.